 Think of this as a two-pronged approach; you have probably stopped eating meat, which will have an impact on the industry, but if you also remove your financial support by moving your super, the pace of change will be even faster.

-So, if you are serious about seeing an end to the live export trade, Australia’s first animal-friendly ethical super fund, Cruelty Free Super, is the answer.
+So, if you are serious about seeing an end to the live export trade, consider Australia’s animal-friendly ethical super fund, Cruelty Free Super.

-At Cruelty Free Super, we will never invest your savings in companies that directly or indirectly support the live export trade.
+At Cruelty Free Super, we will ensure that your savings are not invested in companies that earn money from the live animal export trade.

-We also do not invest in companies that profit from the exploitation or harm of animals including those who conduct tests on animals, make or sell animal products, breed animals for food, hunt animals, race animals or use them for entertainment.
+We also do not invest in companies that profit from the exploitation or harm of animals including those who conduct tests on animals for cosmetics, breed animals for fur or down, hunt animals, race animals or use them for entertainment.
+See our full list of investment screens here.

-So come and join over 2000 Australians who have chosen the humane option with Cruelty Free Super.
-You can start making your voice heard right here and right now by switching to us online in under two minutes.
+So come and join over 8,000 Australians who have chosen the humane option with Cruelty Free Super.

 We love writing about cruelty-free investing and creating a kinder world, but please be aware that the information provided is general in nature, not personal or financial advice.
 When we discuss companies, it's not a recommendation to buy, hold or sell shares in that company.
 If we mention returns, please remember that past performance isn't a reliable indicator of future performance.
 Before acting on any information provided, you should consider if it's appropriate to you.